-We loved these films so much, we dedicated 5+ articles to them.
+We loved these films so much, we dedicated 5+ articles, ebooks, or resource pages.

 Kelly Reichardt’s 1820s story of entrepreneurship and male friendship in the American west is one of the best films of 2020.
 Our ebook goes deep on how it was made through interviews with the whole creative team and explores its themes through essays.